fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseServerQuota.md

 PS C:\>$QuotaPremium = GetAzureSqlDatabaseServerQuota $Context -QuotaName "Premium_Databases"
 ```

-This command gets the quota named Premium_Databases from the ssSDS server specified by the connection stored in the $Context variable.
+This command gets the quota named Premium_Databases from the Azure SQL Database server specified by the connection stored in the $Context variable.

 ### Example 2: Get information for all quotas
 ```